 Client Apps Behavior

-This section will explain the Co-management deployment behaviors with Intune and ConfigMgr (a.k.a SCCM) how the application and PowerShell script deployment behaves co-managed world.
+This section will explain the Co-management deployment behaviors with Intune and ConfigMgr (a.k.a SCCM) and how the application and PowerShell script deployment behaves co-managed world.

 - Company Portal shows the applications deployed from Intune and Configuration Manager (a.k.a SCCM).